 Shares in STM Group (LON:STM) fell 30% in early trade as the pensions administrator issued a profit warning, blaming acquisition issues and a slowdown in the pensions market for a fall in revenues and profits.
 The share price reaction was sharp and has not recovered since:

 Such share price movements will not come as a surprise to longer-term holders as the share price has often been volatile.
-There have been several profit warnings in recent years, although there also has been a decent return for those who bought in earlier: the share price was under 20p going into 2015 and over trebled in the next year alone.
+There have been several profit warnings in recent years.
+But there also has been a decent return for those who bought in earlier.
+The share price was under 20p going into 2015 and over trebled in the next year alone.
 Todays fall still puts us at well above the lows seen a few years earlier.

-STM specialise in the provision of pensions but also earn revenues from life assurance products and corporate trustee services.
-These provide recurring revenues in the form of fees, as STM administer the investments as opposed to purchase them themselves.
-Their niche appears to be in the provision of QROPS, (Qualified Recognised Overseas Person Scheme), appropriate for UK citizens who retire abroad.
+STM Group specialise in the provision of pensions but also earn revenues from life assurance products and corporate trustee services.
+These provide recurring revenues in the form of fees.
+STM administer the investments as opposed to purchase them themselves.
+Their niche appears to be in the provision of QROPS, (Qualified Recognised Overseas Person Scheme).
+These are targeted at UK citizens who retire abroad.
 In recent years, growth has come about through acquisitions, the latest being Carey Pensions.

 What’s gone wrong at STM?